 Tickets are $22 in advance, $27 day of show (including all service charges).
 They are also available through Hold My Ticket (112 2nd St SW), 505-886-1251, Monday to Friday 9 AM - 6 PM, Sat & Sun 11 AM - 6 PM.

-A limited number of VIP Meet & Greet Tickets are available for $55.
+A limited number of pre-show VIP Meet & Greet Tickets are available for $55.
 This will also give you first access to the theater, which is handy since the Outpost is General Admission seating.

 "In her near-13-year career that's seen six studio albums and a Golden Globe nomination for best original score, King has earned critical acclaim for the way she combines unusual tunings, complex fingerstyle picking, and slap bass techniques to create soundscapes that range from instrumental acoustic work to high-voltage rock songs.
 Now, she's using her guitar in an entirely new way: as a projection screen."